segdeha/blog/posts/its-a-beautiful-morning.md

 ========

 Starting today, I am master of my destiny.
 Captain of my ship of fate.
 Today, I launch [Newfangled Telegraph](http://www.newfangledtelegraph.com/) and throw my lot out upon the entrepreneurial seas.
-Starting today, for better or worse, I will ride the waves of fortune (hopefully) and adventure (no doubt!) to distant shores not yet imagined.
+Starting today, for better or worse, I will ride the waves of fortune (hopefully!) and adventure (no doubt!) to distant shores not yet imagined.

 ========